sunpyopark/Docker_Jenkins_Pipeline/README.md

 ---

 7. Click on `Save` and `Apply`
-8. To test if the build was successful
+8. To test if the build was successful, make a change on the development branch